MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-overview.md

 This section of the Deployment Guide provides information about how to upgrade to System Center 2016 - Operations Manager or version 1801 from an older supported version.

-It is assumed in this guide that you're performing an upgrade to System Center 2016 -  Operations Manager or version 1801.
+It's assumed in this guide that you're performing an upgrade to System Center 2016 -  Operations Manager or version 1801.
 For information about installing Operations Manager on a computer where no previous version of Operations Manager exists, see [Deploying System Center Operations Manager](deploy-overview.md).

 > [!NOTE]
 > If your Operations Manager 2012 R2 or Operations Manager 2016 management group is integrated with Microsoft Azure Log Analytics (Formerly referred to as Microsoft Operations Management Suite (OMS)), its configuration will be retained and will continue to function normally after the upgrade is complete.